simonambridge/RTFAP2/README.md

 Repo info is below:

-- Set up and install DataStax Enterprise
+- Set up and install DataStax Enterprise with Spark and Solr enabled
 - Note down the IP's of the node(s)
 - Opscenter => http://[DSE node]:8888/opscenter/index.html
 - Spark Master => http://[DSE node]:7080/